Constraints¶

 Interaction with dif/2 and CLP(ℝ)

 FD + Real coexistence: a variable can carry both an FD domain and a real interval at the same time.
-The FD domain enforces integrality and domain holes; the real interval handles continuous narrowing.
-When FD propagation narrows the domain, the real interval is tightened to match.
-When computing bounds for real constraints, the tightest bounds from both attributes are used.
-See CLP(R) for details on mixed-domain usage.
+The FD domain enforces integrality and domain holes; the real interval handles continuous narrowing. when FD propagation narrows the domain, the real interval is tightened to match. when computing bounds for real constraints, the tightest bounds from both attributes are used.
+See CLP(ℝ) for details on mixed-domain usage.

 Compiler integration

-StructuralEq/StructuralNeq and Lt/LtE/Gt/GtE goal nodes compile to:
+ArithEq/ArithNeq and Lt/LtE/Gt/GtE goal nodes compile to:

 if _fd_eq(l, r, trail): # ==